Top-four primary: Alaska

 The 2020 Alaska Measure 2 initiative in Alaska for top-four primary narrowly passed with 50.55% of the vote.
-It will be used for all state and federal elections except for the president.
+It will be used for all state and federal elections except presidential elections.

 The Alaskan Independence Party sued, declaring Ballot Measure 2 as unconstitutional.
 On January 19, 2022, the Alaska Supreme Court ruled that the measure was constitutional.

-The blanket primary is held using first past the post, with voters allowed one vote, and the four candidates with the most votes advancing to the general.
+The nonpartisan primary is held using first past the post, with voters allowed one vote, and the four candidates with the most votes advancing to the general.
 The general election ballot allows candidates to be ranked, using Instant-runoff voting elimination to identify a majority winner.
 The first top-four primary election occurred on August 16, 2022.

-For Alaska's 2022 at-large congressional district special election, 48 candidates registered, while only 9 candidates were invited to a first panel discussion: 5 Republicans, 2 Democrats and 2 independents based on various criteria.
-Despite 48 candidates, the Special election June primary resulted in the top-4 candidates gaining 68.8% of the vote: Sarah Palin 27.01%, Nick Begich, III 19.12%, Al Gross 12.63%, Mary Peltola 10.08%, with the 5th candidate Tara Sweeney at 5.92%.
-Al Gross withdrew after the primary, and suggested 5th place Sweeney be included in the final ballot, but this was not allowed.
-In the general election, Republican votes were split between Palin and Peltola, causing Begich to be eliminated first (despite being preferred over both other candidates).
-Votes were then transferred to both Palin and Peltola, resulting in Peltola winning.
+For Alaska's 2022 at-large congressional district special election, 48 candidates registered.
+Nine candidates were invited to a first panel discussion organized as an industry forum: 5 Republicans, 2 Democrats and 2 independents, based on various criteria.
+Although there were 48 candidates, the top-4 candidates gained 68.8% of the vote in the June special election primary: Sarah Palin 27.01%, Nick Begich III 19.12%, Al Gross 12.63%, and Mary Peltola 10.08%.
+The 5th-finishing candidate, Tara Sweeney, had 5.92%.

+Al Gross withdrew after the primary, and suggested that 5th-place Sweeney should be included in the final ballot, but this was not allowed.

+In the first round of the general election, Republican votes were split between first-rank preferences for Palin and Begich, creating a spoiler effect known as a center squeeze.
+Begich was eliminated first.
+In the instant runoff, Begich voters split their second choices between Palin and Peltola, and Peltola won.
+Despite Begich's greater overall popularity, Palin's second-choice votes were not allowed to transfer to Begich (which would have allowed Begich to win the election).

+The highest-profile election held under the new system has been the 2022 U.S. Senate election in Alaska.
+Moderate Lisa Murkowski was reelected after not having to win a Republican primary that she narrowly lost twelve years earlier.

+In 2024, Alaskans narrowly voted down a measure to repeal the system and return to partisan primaries.
+50.11% voted to keep the system.

 Missouri

 The Better Elections campaign of Missouri collected 300,000 signature for a Top-Four Ranked-Choice Voting for local, state, and Federal Officials, needing 160,199 valid signatures.
 The initiative would have been voted on in November 2022.
-However, the signatures needed to be distributed among six congressional districts to qualify, and the campaign did not collect enough in Missouri's 1st District, so the initiative was rejected.
+But the legislature required the signatures to be distributed among six congressional districts to qualify, and the campaign did not collect enough in Missouri's 1st District.
+The initiative was rejected.
 The ballot initiative will be attempted again.